amandeepsp/amandeepsp.github.io/content/using-functional/index.md

 const summatrix = (matrix) => sum(map(sum, matrix))
 ```

 Same thing applies when we pass a comparison function to `sort`. `sort` doesn't make assumptions of what kind of an array are we passing in, unless we tell it how to compare it.
-Had higher order functions not been at our disposal we would have to write separate `sort` for every type of array passed in.[^1]
+Had higher order functions not been at our disposal we would have to write separate `sort` for every type of array passed in.

 You might think that yeah, these are nice to have when we have to deal with lists, be we can conform these functions to many other applications.
 A more real-world example of this would be [Redux's][redux] reducers which are pure functions that essentially take a `state` object and an `action` object and returns a new `state` object that represents the state after applying the `action`.
 If you think actions as a stream you can see how reducers are very much the same thing as `reduce`.
 Which is also why these functions are called _reducers_.